TangKenneth25/SqlProject/starting_with_data.md

 |Morocco                       |00:07:37              |10  |

-## Question 5: Determine which channels are being used for the sessions
+## Question 5: Which channels are most sessions coming from? what about revenue?

 SQL Queries:
 ```SQL